Airlines suspend flights due to coronavirus outbreak

 - El Al Israel Airlines suspended flights to Italy, including Milan and Rome to March 14, and to Bangkok to March 27, and delayed its new route to Tokyo until April 4.

-- Finnair cancelled flights to Milan from March 9 to April 7, to Seoul from March 9 to April 16, postponed its new Busan route to July 1 and reduced services to Hong Kong and Osaka.
+- Finnair canceled flights to Milan and Rome from March 9 to April 7, to Seoul from March 9 to April 16, postponed its new Busan route to July 1 and reduced services to Hong Kong and Osaka.

 - Japan Airlines, ANA Holdings to cancel some Japan domestic flights between March 6-12